wazuh/wazuh-chef/cookbooks/wazuh_manager/README.md

-# Wazuh Server cookbook
+# Wazuh Manager cookbook

-This cookbook installs and configure Wazuh Manager, API and Filebeat on specified nodes.
+This cookbook installs and configure Wazuh Manager on specified nodes.

+There are two types of manager installations:

+1. Without filebeat-oss
+2. With filebeat-oss

+Dependending on your choice, install elastic-stack or opendistro cookbooks respectively.

 ### Attributes

-* ``filebeat.rb`` contains configuration variables and filebeat.yml content
+* ``api.rb`` contains API IP and port
 * ``versions.rb`` contains version attributes to make it easier when it comes to bump version
 * The rest of files contains all the default configuration files in order to generate ossec.conf

-Check ['Filebeat section'](https://raw.githubusercontent.com/wazuh/wazuh-documentation/4.0/resources/open-distro/filebeat/7.x/filebeat.yml) to see an example of Filebeat configuration.

 Check ['ossec.conf'](https://documentation.wazuh.com/4.0/user-manual/reference/ossec-conf/) documentation
 to see all configuration sections.

-### Installation
+### Usage

 Create a role, `wazuh_server`.
 Add attributes per above as needed to customize the installation.